kaapana/kaapana/docs/source/install_kaapana.rst

 .. important::

-   | **Access to a docker registry with built docker containers:**
+   | **Access to a docker registry or a tarball with built docker containers:**
-   | Before proceeding with further installation steps, make sure you have access to a docker registry with built Kaapana docker containers, otherwise please visit :ref:`getting_started`.
+   | Before proceeding with further installation steps, make sure you have access to a docker registry or a tarball with built Kaapana docker containers, otherwise please visit :ref:`getting_started`.

 | The **domain, hostname or IP-address** has to be known and correctly configured for the system.